The Secret Behind the First Line of Linux Scripts: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?

 Disadvantages

-Aspect #!/bin/bash #!/usr/bin/env bash
+Category #!/bin/bash #!/usr/bin/env bash

-Which Bash is used Always /bin/bash First Bash found in PATH
+Which bash is used Always /bin/bash First bash found in PATH

-6. When Should You Use Which?
+6. When to Use Which Method?

 • Reason: